artfulgarfunk/xDesign/README.md

 # Next Steps
 - Basic front end, perhaps React for displaying details
 - Bootstrap 3 for ease of use on multiple screen sizes (e.g. mobile)
+- Use of a base.html which others inherit from (stops repetition)
 - API for consumption on other platforms
 - Database authentication
-- Basic CRUD functionality for all models
+- Basic CRUD functionality for models
-- Unistall redundant XmlParser
 - Testing

 # Requirements